whage/thesis/thesis.md

-will always be rejected as ill-typed even if `<complex test>` always evaluates to true, because static analysis cannot deftermine that this is the case. [@tapl]
+will always be rejected as ill-typed even if `<complex test>` always evaluates to true, because static analysis cannot deftermine that this is the case. [@tapl] For this reason, they are often criticized as too rigid: static type systems might reject programs that never produce type errors in practice.

 > ... [static typing] ... consists in detecting a
 > large family of errors: the application of operations to objects over which they are not defined [...]